Prepaid cards for all currencies

 What are the alternatives to a prepaid travel card?

-You might want to consider a travel credit card instead of a prepaid foreign currency card, if you prefer the option of ‘buy now, pay later’.
-It can help you spread the cost of your holiday spending, but you’ll pay interest too.
+You might want to consider a travel credit card instead of a prepaid foreign currency card if you prefer to borrow and then pay back what you’ve spent.
+Travel credit cards:

 Compare travel abroad credit cards